Local Flow Matching Generative Models: Local Flow Matching

 \subsection{Review of Flow Matching}

-Flow Matching \cite{lipman2023flow}, also proposed as ``stochastic interpolants'' \cite{albergo2023building} and ``rectified flow" \cite{liu2022rectified}, trains the flow $v(x,t;\theta)$ by minimizing an $L^2$ loss and is simulation-free; our stepwise approach in this work will be based on FM.
-Rescale the time interval to be $[0,1]$.
-FM utilizes a pre-specified interpolation function $I_t$ given two endpoints $x_l$ and $x_r$ ($_l$ for `left' and $_r$ for `right') as
+Flow Matching \cite{lipman2023flow}, also proposed as ``stochastic interpolants'' \cite{albergo2023building} and ``rectified flow" \cite{liu2022rectified}, trains the flow $v(x,t;\theta)$ by minimizing a squared-$L^2$ loss and is simulation-free.
+Our stepwise approach in this work builds upon FM, and we follow the formulation in \cite{albergo2023building}.
+We rescale the time interval to $[0,1]$.
+FM utilizes a pre-specified interpolation function $I_t$ for two endpoints $x_l$ and $x_r$ ($_l$ for ``left'' and $_r$ for ``right'') defined as